Amy and Cliff Gray

 Owners and Outfitters

-Cliff is an avid backpacker, skier, wildlife conservationist and big game hunter.
+Cliff has guided and outfitted hundreds of hunts for goats, sheep, elk, bears, and mule deer throughout North America.
+Outside of his extensive mountain guiding experience, Cliff is an avid backpacker, shooter and Brazilian Jiu Jitsu pactitioner.
 He has a pilot’s license and is a certified wilderness first responder.
 Cliff is a registered outfitter in the State of Colorado with commercial special use permits for hunting, fishing, and remote horse packing in the White River National Forest and Flat Tops Wilderness Area of the Rocky Mountains.
 He grew up on ranches in Northern California and Adam’s Rib Ranch in Eagle Colorado, where his family managed an outfitting and cattle business.
 Cliff earned a BA from Stanford University in Economics and a MBA from University of Chicago’s Booth School of Business.

 Amy is an avid skier, ski instructor on Vail Mountain, ultra-marathon runner, and NASM certified personal trainer.
 She has competed in the Chicago, Boston, Eugene and other marathons across the country in addition to completing the Leadville 100 mile utlra.
 Amy is the founder of Healthy, Hungry, Happy, a blog on healthy eating and exercise.
 Amy is a graduate of the University of Arizona.